Guidance

 7: The 16 to 19 funding claim report, which is available from either the Funding Information System (FIS) or the Submit Learner Data (in previous years the Hub), supports the required funding claim returns.
 For all 16 to 19 final claims, ESFA now combines the 16 to 19 study programme funding claim with our adult funding claim return.
 When making electronic returns, institutions should refer to the advice available from the website (returning ILR funding claims to ESFA) in making their funding claim returns.
 All institutions’ final claim returns must be signed and then returned electronically to ESFA as they form part of our assurance arrangements to the National Audit Office (NAO) and are used in monitoring final performance by institutions.

-8: For institutions with returns subject to audit by ESFA that appoint and contract with the funding auditor they will copy the auditor report to ESFA.
+8: For institutions with returns subject to audit by ESFA that appoint and contract with the funding auditor the auditor reports to ESFA.
 These institutions are still required to make their final claim return to ESFA on the same basis as all other funded institutions as explained in the above paragraph.
 The required returns and the timetable for them are set out in table 1.
 Table 2 explains the contents of the annexes in this booklet.

 Deadlines for returns

-9: Institutions must return the 16 to 19 funding claim form and all associated audit opinions to the relevant agency in accordance with the timetable agreed between the institution, its funding auditors and ESFA.
+9: Institutions must return the 16 to 19 funding claim form and all associated funding audit documentation to the relevant agency in accordance with the timetable agreed between the institution, its funding auditors and ESFA.

-10: In order to meet the returns timetable set out in Table 1, institutions must ensure that their 16 to 19 funding claims and ILR data are shared with auditors in time for them to meet the return timetable.
-Funding auditors have requested that final data should be shared with them at least one month before the final claim is due, that is by 20 September 2023.
+10: In order to meet the returns timetable set out in table 1, institutions must ensure that their 16 to 19 funding claims and ILR data are shared with auditors in time for them to meet the return timetable.
+Funding auditors have requested that final data should be shared with them at least one month before the final claim is due, that is by no later than 20 September 2023.

 Table 1: Deadlines for ILR returns 2023 to 2024: all institutions